FTBpro/count-von-count/README.md

 next time after you update the code, SSH to your count-von-count machine, cd to the repository folder, pull the latest code, and then run `sudo ./lib/scripts/reload.sh`

-*I'm not sure I understand - you mean you can do remote deployment using Capistrano or local deployment with shell script?
+*Udi: I'm not sure I understand - you mean you can do remote deployment using Capistrano or local deployment with shell script?
 If so I would give it such titles - "remote deployment" / "local deployment", and explain why you may choose one over the other...*

 ************************************************************************